ELD Mandate Requirements: What Fleet Managers Need to Know

 Learn More About Our ELD Solutions

-What is an ELD and What is it Used For?
+What is an Electronic Logging Device and What is it Used For?

 An ELD is an electronic logging device that syncs with a vehicle’s engine to automatically record driving time.
+The ELD automatically records essential data for Hours of Service (HOS) reports.
 This device is designed to make hours of service (HOS) and record of duty status (RODS) logging simpler, more accurate, and more efficient as it no longer needs to be performed manually.
 This electronic device is designed to replace a driver’s paper log book, making data easily accessible for users and able to be electronically transferred to home offices for easy review by fleet managers.

-What is the New ELD Mandate and Who Does it Affect?
+What is the New ELD Mandate and Who Does it Affect in Commercial Motor Vehicles?

 • Interstate drivers currently required to keep RODS